vladyorsh/bak/README.md

 - The bachelor work LaTeX sources with images
 - Docker container files
 - Training logs and several example images
+- Manual annotations used for joint detectors training

 What this repository does not include:
 - The data.
 They have to be downloaded from the RA2 Challange page by a registered user